asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 ```

 ## Define Messages and Schemas

-In the context of my-slack-bot, it actively monitors two events.
-The first is the "hello" event, received upon successfully securing a WebSocket connection.
-The second is the "reaction_added" event type, triggered whenever a user reacts to a message using an emoji.

 Your AsyncAPI document needs to be very clear on the type of event it is expected to receive.
 Here's where the `messages` component steps in.
 Using the `payload` property, you can specify what these events should look like, their structure, and what content they carry.